gabrielmcg/Docker-docs/ops/README.md

 <div class="section"><h4 class="title sectiontitle">Hybrid environment Linux/ Windows</h4>

 <p class="p">Currently, you cannot deploy your own certificates for use by the Universal Forwarders
 deployed on Windows machines.
-If you want to have your Linux machines in a hybrid deployment to use SSL proceed as follows.</p>
+If you want to have your Linux machines in a hybrid deployment to use SSL, proceed as follows.</p>

-<p class="p">Comment out the <code class="ph codeph">splunk_architecture_forward_servers</code> (and its values)
+<p class="p">Comment out the <code class="ph codeph">splunk_architecture_forward_servers</code> variable (and its values)
 from <code class="ph codeph">group_vars/vars</code></p>

 <pre class="pre codeblock"><code>monitoring_stack: splunk